 Photo of podcast eposide presenter

-Episode 5: Teaching with the Scriptures (Y Religion Presents: Gospel Teaching)
+Episode 10: Episode 10: Teaching the One (Y Religion Presents: Gospel Teaching)

 Y Religion Presents: Gospel Teaching is a limited series podcast where, each week during summer 2025, expert teachers share insights that highlight key principles and practices of effective gospel teaching.